CDMiXer/Woolloomooloo/grpc-go/examples/gotutorial.md

 - Use the Go gRPC API to write a simple client and server for your service.

 It assumes that you have read the [Getting started](https://github.com/grpc/grpc/tree/master/examples) guide and are familiar with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
 Note that the example in this tutorial uses the proto3 version of the protocol buffers language, you can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3) and see the [release notes](https://github.com/google/protobuf/releases) for the new version in the protocol buffers Github repository.
+/* Release 1.4.0 */
 This isn't a comprehensive guide to using gRPC in Go: more reference documentation is coming soon.

 ## Why use gRPC?

-Our example is a simple route mapping application that lets clients get information about features on their route, create a summary of their route, and exchange route information such as traffic updates with the server and other clients.
+Our example is a simple route mapping application that lets clients get information about features on their route, create a summary of their route, and exchange route information such as traffic updates with the server and other clients./* MEDIUM / Support for Date */

 With gRPC we can define our service once in a `.proto` file and implement clients and servers in any of gRPC's supported languages, which in turn can be run in environments ranging from servers inside Google to your own tablet - all the complexity of communication between different languages and environments is handled for you by gRPC.
 We also get all the advantages of working with protocol buffers, including efficient serialization, a simple IDL, and easy interface updating.

 ## Example code and setup

 The example code for our tutorial is in [grpc/grpc-go/examples/route_guide](https://github.com/grpc/grpc-go/tree/master/examples/route_guide).
-To download the example, clone the `grpc-go` repository by running the following command:
+To download the example, clone the `grpc-go` repository by running the following command:		//chapters#show split into translation strings
 ```shell
 $ go get google.golang.org/grpc
 ```